Use 3D eye material with your own eye drawings to help with drawing.

 Similarly, we recommend translating and changing the names of auto actions and layer templates.

-Please download the materials only if you are willing to go through the trouble of this when you have trouble using them in Japanese.
+Please only download the materials if you are willing to go through the trouble of this when it is in Japanese.

-At the moment, it is difficult for me to make them comfortable for use by people in all languages.
+At the moment, it is difficult for me to make it comfortable for people in all languages.

 I apologize for the inconvenience.